junewunder/otek/README.rst

 Otek is a command line tool to help you make new projects with ease.

-Otek stores templates of projects so you don’t have to remake the same file structure every time your start a new project.
-Just make the template once and keep getting strated from that.
+Otek stores templates of projects so you don’t have to remake the same file structure every time your start developing a new idea.
+Just make the template once and keep getting started from that.
 Otek avoids being opinonated because the user knows what project format is best.
 This is different from projects like `yeoman`_ where the user has no control over their project structure.